-- (a) Statement of compliance (cont'd): - IFRS 15, Revenue From Contracts With Customers, effective for accounting periods beginning on or after January 1, 2018, replaces IAS 11-Construction Contracts, IAS 18 -Revenue, IFRIC 13 Customer Loyalty Programmes, IFRIC 15 -Agreements for the Construction of Real Estate, IFRIC 18- Transfer of Assets from Customers and SIC-31 Revenue Barter Transactions Involving Advertising Services.
-It does not apply to insurance contracts, financial instruments or lease contracts, which fall in the scope of other IFRSs.
-It also does not apply if two companies in the same line of business exchange non-monetary assets to facilitate sales to other parties.
+• The Company is required to adopt IFRS 15 Revenue from Contracts with Customers, effective November 1, 2018.
+IFRS 15 established a comprehensive framework for determining whether, how much and when revenue is recognised.
+It replaces existing revenue recognition guidance, including IAS 11 Construction Contracts, IAS 18 Revenue, IFRIC 13 Customer Loyalty Programmes, Agreements for the Construction of Real Estate, IFRIC 18 Transfer of Assets from Customers and SIC 31, Revenue - Barter Transactions Involving Advertising Services.
+It does not apply to insurance contracts, financial instruments or lease contracts, which falls in the scope of other IFRSs.
+It also does not apply if two companies in the same line of business exchange monetary assets to facilitate sales to other parties.

 The Company will apply a five-step model to determine when to recognise revenue, and at what amount.
-The model specifies that revenue should be recognised when (or as) an entity transfers control of goods or services to a customer at the amount to which the entity expects to be entitled.
-Depending on whether certain criteria are met, revenue is recognised at a point in time, when control of goods or services is transferred to the customer; or over time, in a manner that best reflects the entity's performance.
+The model specifies that revenue should be recognised when an entry transfers control of goods or services to a customer at the amount to which the entity expects to be entitled.
+Depending on whether certain criteria are met, revenue is recognised at a point in time, when control of goods or services is transferred to the customer; or over time, in a manner that best reflects that entity's performance.